anaconda/anaconda-project/docs/source/config.rst

 Describing the Project
 ======================

-By default, Conda names your project with the same name as the directory in which it is located.
+By default, ``anaconda-project`` names your project with the same name as the directory in which it is located.
 You can give it a different name though in ``anaconda-project.yml``:

 .. code-block:: yaml